Kirby Hill, Richmondshire: Grammar school

-Dr John Dakyn, a 16th-century vicar of Kirby Ravensworth, left a legacy to fund the establishment of a grammar school in the village.
+Dr John Dakyn, a 16th-century vicar of Kirby Ravensworth, left a legacy to fund the establishment of The Grammar School in the village.
 It was built in 1556 and enlarged in 1706.

 Notable alumni of the grammar school include Matthew Hutton (1693–1758), who was born in the village and was made archbishop of Canterbury in 1757; the astronomer William Lax (1761–1836) and the antiquarian and the topographer James Raine (1791–1858).

 The school closed in 1957, just one year after its 400th anniversary.
 The former school’s building is now a private house and a Grade II* listed building.

 Amenities

 Kirby Hill has an 18th-century public house, the Shoulder of Mutton.